Addressing Concerns About Electric Vehicle Batteries

 Many automakers are looking to use EV batteries that do not rely on cobalt, and half of Tesla’s vehicles are already cobalt-free.

-For those EVs which do use cobalt, their cobalt usage is likely to decline by about 70%.
+For EVs that still use cobalt, usage is likely to drop by approximately 70%.
 Presently, many EV batteries contain an equal mix of nickel, manganese, and cobalt.
 The next generation of batteries will contain eight parts nickel (an abundant material) for each part of manganese and cobalt.

 To the extent batteries continue to use cobalt, cobalt mining is expanding in the U.S. and other countries, with new mines in development.